Garry Shandling: Personal life

+However, he later stated in a 1998 interview by Charlie Rose that he was still contemplating the possibility of having children.

 Shandling and Sharon Stone were students of acting coach Roy London and dated briefly, and she appeared on The Larry Sanders Show in the episode "The Mr. Sharon Stone Show."
 They remained close friends until Shandling's death in 2016.
 In the documentary Special Thanks to Roy London, interviews with Stone and Shandling discuss their relationship.
 A Los Angeles Times article reads:

 His interest in Zen certainly must have primed him for Roy London, the acting teacher who received a "special thanks" credit on every episode of The Larry Sanders Show and whom Shandling calls "the most important man ever in my life".
 [Shandling said] "A lot of questions I had about life and about art and psychology he had answers to.
 And he was guiding people in that class to eliminate everything but their essence and just be, so you're working on life and acting at the same time."

 Shandling preferred to reveal little about his personal life during interviews.
 He was a Buddhist who enjoyed meditating, playing basketball, and boxing four times per week.
 He co-owned a boxing gym in Santa Monica, TSB 44 (Tough Strong Bold No. 44), with actor and director Peter Berg.
 He was also a licensed amateur radio operator.
 Starting as a teenager, he held the callsigns WA7BKG, KD6OY, and KQ6KA.
 The latter he held with a pseudonym, Dave Waddell, to avoid undue attention when he operated.

 Death and aftermath

-Shandling died March 24, 2016 from pulmonary thrombosis, a blood clot that traveled from his leg to his lungs.
-He died at Saint John's Health Center in Santa Monica, California at the age of 66.
+On March 24, 2016 Shandling died from pulmonary thrombosis, a blood clot that traveled from his leg to his lungs.
+He died at Saint John's Health Center in Santa Monica, California, at the age of 66.
 The LAPD reported that he had suddenly collapsed in his home and was rushed to the hospital, suffering from an apparent medical emergency.
 When paramedics arrived, he was unconscious.
-He had felt unwell during a trip to Hawaii and had recently complained to a doctor about shortness of breath and leg pain.

-Shandling suffered from hyperparathyroidism, a serious disease which often goes undiagnosed or untreated.
-If left untreated, it can lead to complications such as osteoporosis, high blood pressure, kidney stones, kidney failure, stroke, and cardiac arrhythmias.
+He had felt unwell during a trip to Hawaii and had complained to a doctor about shortness of breath and leg pain.
+Shandling had suffered from hyperparathyroidism, a disease which often goes undiagnosed or untreated.

 Shandling left behind a liquid estate worth around $668,000, which was given to his lawyer and best friend Bill Isaacson, as Shandling had no family or relatives.
 However, the bulk of his wealth was held in a private trust he had created.
 On February 4, 2019, his estate bestowed $15.2 million to benefit medical research at the David Geffen School of Medicine at UCLA.
 His gift established and endowed the Garry Shandling Endocrine Surgery Research Fund, the Garry Shandling Infectious Diseases Innovation Fund, and the Garry Shandling Pancreatic Diseases Fund.
 The remainder of the bequest established the Garry Shandling Medical Research Fund, operated under the direction of the medical school's dean.
 In his memory, UCLA also named a 6400 sqft multipurpose space in Geffen Hall, the school's medical education building, the Garry Shandling Learning Studio.